mdopt.mps package#

 (t) (t)

-Here, the (t) (trace) tensor is a tensor consisting af all 1’s.
+Here, the (t) (trace) tensor is a tensor consisting af all 1’s and normalised by the square root of the physical dimension.

 Returns the current MPS in the mixed-canonical form with the orthogonality centre being located at orth_centre.